Schedule

 The Defensive Line – from Leachate to Liners – Session 2A

-Moderator: Michelle Tomasiewicz
+Moderator: Michelle Tomasiewicz, AECOM

 • Feedback on the long-term integrity of Multi-linear drainage geocomposites installed on landfill final covers after 10 and 12 years of operation – Stephan Fourmont, Afitex-Texel Geosynthetics inc.